MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-11.4.0/what-is-azure-powershell.md

 [!INCLUDE [migrate-to-az-banner](../../includes/migrate-to-az-banner.md)]

-The AzureRM PowerShell module is no longer recommended as deprecation has been announced, new features are no longer being added, and it's not cross platform.
-For more information, see [Overview of the AzureRM PowerShell module](/powershell/azure/azurerm/overview).
+The AzureRM PowerShell module is deprecated, new features are no longer being added, and it's not cross platform.
+For more information, see
+[Overview of the AzureRM PowerShell module](/powershell/azure/azurerm/overview).

 ### The Azure PowerShell module